Tell Abu Hureyra: Depopulation

-Second occupation
+Second occupation (ca. 8,600–5,800 BCE)

+The second occupation covers a period from ca. 10,600–7,800 cal BP in the Neolithic.
 In comparison to Abu Hureyra 1, Abu Hureyra 2 had a different accumulation of resources, consisting of 25% Rumex/Polygonum, 3.7% rye/einkorn, 29% barley, 23.5% emmer, 9.4% wheat-free threshing, and 9.4% lentils.

 It is from the early part of the Younger Dryas that the first indirect evidence of agriculture was detected in the excavations at Abu Hureyra, although the cereals themselves were still of the wild variety.
 It was during the intentional sowing of cereals in more favourable refuges like Mureybet that these first farmers developed domesticated strains during the centuries of drought and cold of the Younger Dryas.
 When the climate abated about 9500 BCE they spread all over the Middle East with this new bio-technology, and Abu Hureyra grew to a large village eventually with several thousand people.
 The second occupation grew domesticated varieties of rye, wheat and barley, and kept sheep as livestock.
 The hunting of gazelle decreased sharply, probably due to overexploitation that eventually left them extinct in the Middle East.
 At Abu Hureyra they were replaced by meat from domesticated animals.
 The second occupation lasted for about 2,000 years.

+Abu Hureyra 2 was broadly contemporary with Körtik Tepe and Tell Mureybet.

 Transition from foraging to farming

 Some evidence has been found for cultivation of rye from 11050 BCE in the sudden rise of pollen from weed plants that typically infest newly disturbed soil.
 Peter Akkermans and Glenn Schwartz found this claim about epipaleolithic rye, "difficult to reconcile with the absence of cultivated cereals at Abu Hureyra and elsewhere for thousands of years afterwards".
 It could have been an early experiment that didn't survive and continue.
 It has been suggested that drier climate conditions resulting from the beginning of the Younger Dryas caused wild cereals to become scarce, leading people to begin cultivation as a means of securing a food supply.
 Results of recent analysis of the rye grains from this level suggest that they may actually have been domesticated during the Epipalaeolithic.
 It is speculated that the permanent population of the first occupation was fewer than 200 individuals.
 These individuals occupied several tens of square kilometers, a rich resource base of several different ecosystems.
 On this land they hunted, harvested food and wood, made charcoal, and may have cultivated cereals and grains for food and fuel.

 The first domesticated morphologic cereals came about at the Abu Hureyra site around 10,000 years ago.
+Amongst the species found at the site, cereals such as rye and emmer wheat are predominant.